Best Day Hiking Backpack: 2023 10 Top Models

 The Deuter Speedlite is a lightweight and comfortable pack – here the 10L version gets an outing on a short dayhike in the forests of the North-East © MyOpenCountry

-The capacities of the packs in our review ranged from 17 liters (Hyperlite Mountain Gear Daybreak) to 32 liters (REI Co-Op Traverse).
+The capacities of the packs we tested ranged from 17 liters (Hyperlite Mountain Gear Daybreak) to 32 liters (REI Co-Op Traverse).
 All of the packs, except for the Sea to Summit Ultra-Sil Nano and Osprey Daylite Plus, are available in multiple sizes.

-The larger bags we’ve reviewed are perfect for short ultralight backpacking trips or cold-weather adventures.
-If you’re looking to go on a more casual day hike that requires less gear, then a bag around 25-liters is your best option and will see you through a variety of outdoor adventures.
+The larger packs we’ve reviewed are perfect for short, ultralight backpacking trips or cold-weather adventures.
+For casual day hikes or if you require less gear, then a bag around 25 liters is your best option and will see you through a variety of outdoor adventures.

-The smaller packs have fewer pockets and may not be as organized in comparison to their bigger counterparts, but are more compressible for storage.
+The smaller packs have fewer pockets and may not be as organized as their bigger counterparts, but are lighter and more compressible for storage.

 Below are some basic guidelines around planned use and capacity: